StellaBaek/StellaBaek/README.md

 ### Hi there 👋 I'm Stella! 🧚‍♀️
-I'm a front-end developer currently looking for new opportunities! ✨ <br>
+I'm a front-end developer currently looking for new opportunities! ✨ <br><br>
 I'm energetic, strong-willed, conscientious and always eager to learn new things. <br>
 Yet, I'm flexible and easy to work with.
 I like automating things, exploring scalability problems 💻 and improving efficiency and performance. <br><br>